sapcc/arc/website/source/docs/commands/init.html.markdown

 ---
 layout: "docs"
-page_title: "Commands: Info"
+page_title: "Commands: Init"
-sidebar_current: "docs-commands-info"
+sidebar_current: "docs-commands-init"
-description: |-
-  The `info` command provides various debugging information that can be useful to operators.
-Depending on if the agent is a client or server, information about different sub-systems will be returned.
+description: The `init` command initializes server configuration.
 ---

-# Consul Info
+# ARC Init

-Command: `consul info`
+Command: `arc init`

 The `info` command provides various debugging information that can be useful to operators.
 Depending on if the agent is a client or server,